biobakery/metawibele/README.md

 ### Standard Workflows
 #### MetaWIBELE-characterize workflow
 * ##### Input files for for characterization
-	* protein sequences for non-redundant gene catalogs, e.g. [demo_genecatalogs.centroid.faa](https://github.com/biobakery/metawibele/examples/input/demo_genecatalogs.centroid.faa)
+	* protein sequences for non-redundant gene families, e.g. [demo_genefamilies.centroid.faa](https://github.com/biobakery/metawibele/examples/input/demo_genefamilies.centroid.faa)
-	* reads counts table for non-redundant gene catalogs, e.g. [demo\_genecatalogs_counts.all.tsv](https://github.com/biobakery/metawibele/examples/input/demo_genecatalogs_counts.all.tsv)
+	* reads counts table for non-redundant gene families, e.g. [demo\_genefamilies_counts.all.tsv](https://github.com/biobakery/metawibele/examples/input/demo_genefamilies_counts.all.tsv)
 	* metadata file, e.g. [demo\_mgx_metadata.tsv](https://github.com/biobakery/metawibele/examples/input/demo_mgx_metadata.tsv)
 	* all the above input files and output folders can be specified in the `metawibele.cfg` file.

 * ##### MetaWIBELE-characterize workflow
 	`$ metawibele characterize`
 	* Make sure the global configuration file `metawibele.cfg` is in your working directory.
-	* The command replaces $INPUT with the path to the folder containing your gene catalog input files and `$OUTPUT_DIR` with the path to the folder to write output files specified by the `metawibele.cfg` file.
+	* The command replaces $INPUT with the path to the folder containing your gene families input files and `$OUTPUT_DIR` with the path to the folder to write output files specified by the `metawibele.cfg` file.
 See the section on parallelization options to optimize the workflow run based on your computing resources.
 	* The workflow runs with the default settings to run all modules.
 These settings will work for most data sets.
 However, if you need to customize your workflow settings for the preprocessing workflow to determine the optimum setting.
 You can specify which modules you want to run in your own configuration file.
 	* For example, `--characterization-config $myconfig_file` will modify the default settings when running the characterization modules.